smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Studio/Canvas/Viewing-Master-Schedules/Viewing-Master-Schedules.md

 ### Controls

 The controls are located in the lower left hand corner of the studio canvas page.
-Here, you can zoom in, zoom out, fit the page to the screen, lock panning, opening/closing the legend, and refetch schedule information.
+Here, you can zoom in, zoom out, center to root node, fit to screen and download canvas page image.

 ![Studio View Controls](../../../../../../Resources/Images/SM/Studio/Canvas/studio-view-controls.png "Studio View Controls")